 If you use social media a lot for your business or are planning to then Hootsuite is a must.
 It’s a great dashboard for aggregating your various social media profiles and dealing with them all in one place.
 If you’re not a full-time social media person, then you really need to be careful about how much time you spend working on it as it’s very easy to get completely immersed in it and losing huge amounts of time.
 Cat videos get me every time, and if you’re prone to procrastination then social media is a great opportunity for world-class procrastination.

-The thing I like about Hootsuite is that you can plan and schedule posts throughout the week to automatically go out at specific times.
+The reason Hootsuite is one of our top business apps is that you can plan and schedule posts throughout the week to automatically go out at specific times.
 Great if you’re at a conference or an event that you want to get people to come to and talk to you without having to gaze down at your phone several minutes at a time sending tweets on the fly.
 The other great thing with Hootsuite is that if dealing with social media posts is a team responsibility then you can assign tweets or messages to team members to deal with, almost like a trouble ticket system and is particularly good if you’re outsourcing some or all of your social media activity.

 If you have fewer than 3 social media profiles and don’t have any team members then the free version is all you need.
 Otherwise, the pro plans are less than £10 per month.